Vice Provost for Academic Affairs

 Dr. Masserini is an executive academic leader dedicated to placing student success at the core of his work, with a specific focus on those that are underrepresented and underserved.
 This involves finding solutions to providing meaningful access to higher education, working to close achievement and engagement gaps, and creating intentional programming and robust resources for academic success, in all its forms.
 A large part of his daily work is spent collaborating with student-serving units across campus to develop, maintain, assess, and improve student success initiatives at Northern Arizona University as Vice Provost of Academic Affairs.

-John serves and has held many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
-He has received specialized administrative and accreditation training and participated in several university leadership programs.
+John serves in many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
+He has received specialized administrative and accreditation training and participated in several university leadership programs including, most currently, the 2020-2021 “Becoming a Provost Academy” cohort cosponsored by AASCU and the American Academic Leadership Institute (AALI).

 Regarding his academic discipline, he is a respected classical clarinetist and a sponsored performing artist with D’Addario Woodwinds.
 He has appeared on stage in several international and national venues as a recitalist, concerto soloist, collaborative chamber musician, avant-garde performing artist, and theater musician for national Broadway tours.
 Notable past international invitations include the International Clarinet Association Conferences (ClarinetFest®) in 2003 (Salt Lake City, Utah), 2005 (Tokyo, Japan), 2006 (Atlanta, Georgia), 2009 (Porto, Portugal), 2012 (Lincoln, Nebraska), 2013 (Assisi, Italy), and 2015 (Madrid, Spain).
 His clarinet/saxophone duo Velocity2 released the CD Flux under the Centaur Records label.